Edmondo Cirielli: Early life

 Edmondo Cirielli was born in Nocera Inferiore on 22 May 1964.
 He attended the Nunziatella Military School and the Military Academy of Modena.
 He remained in the military until his discharge in 2020.

 Political career

 Cirielli first ran for a seat in the Chamber of Deputies in 1994 with the National Alliance, but he was unsuccessful.
 He was elected regional council of Campania in 1995 and reelected in 2000.
 He was elected to the Chamber of Deputies in 2001 and reelected in 2006.
 In 2009, he was elected President of Salerno.

 Cirielli co-founded the Brothers of Italy in 2012 and was reelected to the Chamber of Deputies as a member of this party in 2013 and 2018.
 He was appointed deputy foreign minister under the government of Giorgia Meloni in 2022.

-On October 7, 2025 he has been officially appointed as the candidate of the centre-right coalition for the 2025 Campania regional election.
+On 7 October 2025, Cirielli was officially appointed as the candidate of the centre-right coalition for the 2025 Campania regional election.